cnpryer/httprs/docs/development.md

 ### Triage policy (current)

+#### Downstream compatibility exceptions

-- Do not investigate `respx`-based ecosystem failures right now.
+- Ignore `respx`-related ecosystem failures for now.
-- Treat failures as `respx`-based when traces include `respx/plugin.py`, `respx/router.py`, `RESPX: some routes were not called!`, or connection errors to `127.0.0.1:4010` caused by missing interception.
+- Failures are considered `respx`-based if traces mention `respx/plugin.py`, `respx/router.py`, `RESPX: some routes were not called!`, or connection errors to `127.0.0.1:4010`.
-- Prioritize non-`respx` regressions (URL, request/response API, headers/cookies/query params, stream behavior, retry semantics, etc.).
+- Focus on regressions unrelated to `respx` (e.g., API, headers, cookies, streams, retries).
+- Address `respx` compatibility only in a future transport-interception phase.

+#### Minimal shim scope

+- The shim is module-name routing only (`import httpx` resolves to `httprs`); it does not emulate `httpx` behavior.
-- Revisit `respx` parity only in a dedicated transport-interception effort; it is intentionally out of scope for normal regression reduction work.
+- `respx` interception parity is out of scope in the normal ecosystem loop; treat those failures as excluded from day-to-day compatibility work.
+- `ASGITransport` and `WSGITransport` are not implemented in `httprs` and currently raise `NotImplementedError`.
+- Private `httpx` internals (`httpx._*`) are intentionally not mirrored; compatibility work targets public API/behavior only.

 ### Development loop